asa55/azure-virtual-network-docs-as-flashcards/.github/README.md

 # azure-virtual-network-docs-as-flashcards

+## Project status update 2022.11.24

+This project is pre-release.
+Working on adding content currently, please check back soon.
+You'll know this is ready when I apply a release tag.
+Instructions on how to access the built content will be provided.

 ## What this repository does

 This repository contains (1) Markdown files and (2) a GitHub Actions workflow definition that converts Markdown into an Anki-compatible flashcard deck.
 The build process can be triggered manually under the Actions tab, and generates a single build artifact, a `.apkg` file that you can import directly into Anki.